IBM/WCA-AnsibleLightspeed-L3/docs/generating.md

     Pay attention to the indentation and characters used on **Line 15**, which in sequence from left to right are as follows:

     - begins with ++tab++ (or ++space++ whitespaces) for indentation
-    - a `#` character to "comment out" the line contents
+    - a `#` character to "comment out" the line's contents
     - a whitespace ++space++ character
     - `- name: ` which signifies the start of a Task definition
     - and finally the natural language description of the Task